5 Best Core Workouts for Runners

 Planks

 • Benefits: Planks are one of the best core workouts for runners, targeting your rectus abdominis (abs), obliques, transverse abdominis (deep abs), erector spinae (which help rotate the spine), and lower back.
 Planks will help stabilize you as you run and improve your running form and efficiency.
-They also have many variations to suit all fitness levels.
+They also have many variations to suit all fitness levels, and they place less pressure on the spine than traditional crunches.

-• How To Do: To do a forearm plank, place your hands below your shoulders with elbows bent, resting on your forearms and toes.
+• How To Do: To do a forearm plank, place your hands below your shoulders with elbows bent, resting on your forearms and toes with your torso parallel to the ground.
 To do a high plank, keep your arms straight and begin from a high push-up position with your elbows in line with your wrists.
 The high plank puts more strain on your wrists so if that bothers you, do a forearm plank.
 Keep your core muscles tight and your head and neck neutral while in plank position.
 Imagine a straight line going from your head to your feet.

 • Count: Start with 20-second planks and work your way up to doing 30 seconds and eventually up to 1-minute planks.
 Maintain good posture with your body in a straight line.
 Do 2 to 3 sets.